Master Cutting and Test Pressings

 Evaluating your Test Pressings:

-The lacquers and plating are the most expensive part of the record pressing process, so whilst the test pressing stage is an opportunity to assess the pressing before we move into production, it is not an opportunity to request changes or supply to the master unless the customer is prepared to pay for new cutting, plating and test pressings.
+● The lacquers and plating are the most expensive part of the record pressing process, so whilst the test pressing stage is an opportunity to assess the pressing before we move into production, it is not an opportunity to request changes to the master unless the customer is prepared to pay for new cutting, plating and test pressings

 ● The purpose is to listen out for any MAJOR defects such as skips, loud pops or any other audible flaws